Accountants, CPAs and Bookkeepers have one thing going for us that we consistently overlook.

 In this masterclass, we’ll discuss…

-- What business owners really want from a CFO/business advisory service (it's not what you think).
+- What business owners really want from a CFO/Advisory service (it's not what you think).

-- How to determine if you're qualified to provide CFO/business advisory services.
+- How to determine if you're qualified to provide CFO/Advisory services.

 - How to get new clients to your practice and how to approach existing clients.

 - How much you should be charging for this type of service.

 - How to provide a CFO/business advisory service in the most efficient way possible.

 We’ll also talk about some frequent objections that we hear.
 Things like…My clients don’t need a CFO